Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 >NOTE: `InputActionTrace` allocates unmanaged memory and needs to be disposed of in order to not create memory leaks.

->NOTE: The data recorded in an `InputActionTrace` is only valid while the respective action configuration does not change.
-If the bound controls of the action itself, of any other actions in its map, or any of the maps in the same `InputActionAsset` change, the recorded action data should no longer be used.

 ```CSharp
 var trace = new InputActionTrace();